-And that’s where Mary and Marg intersect.
+And that’s where Mary Walsh and Marg Delahunty intersect.
 Marg leads by the fists — one clutching a microphone, the other a plastic sword — and verbally pummels the powerful for sport.
 Members of government are preferred prey, and she cuts to the core of their political essence in the space of a punchline.
 “If ignorance is bliss, Mr. Martin, then you must always be in seventh heaven,” she once told former Prime Minister Paul Martin.
 She also planted a smooch on then-prime ministerial hopeful Stephen Harper, declaring, “Not bad, a little cold.
 Sort of like kissing a stick, really.”
 She famously sent the late Toronto Mayor Rob Ford scurrying from a driveway encounter back into his house to call 911 and, last year, nabbed Conservative Party leader Andrew Scheer ahead of the federal election.
 “Isn’t it a wonderful time for you to become PM, when all of the racist right-wing nuts have all gone over to Maxime Bernier, and all you’ve got left are the quiet racist right-wing nuts?”

 “Mary is excellent at being incredibly bold,” fellow St. John’s native and 22 Minutes comedy partner Cathy Jones says on the phone from Halifax.
 “I would feel like, ‘No, that’s rude.
 I shouldn’t really go over to that guy.’
 And she was like, ‘F**k it!’”